phil-sprawls/crm-v3/backend/README.md

 ## Database Scripts

 ### migrate_db.py
-Creates new database tables for the intake request system.
+Creates all database tables for the CRM application.

 **Usage:**
 ```bash